-If you have hit a point on Naukri where the apply button stops working for the day, you have run into the daily apply limit.
-It catches almost every serious job seeker eventually, usually on the exact day you have the most energy to apply.
-So here is the straight answer on what the limit actually is, why it exists, and how to get past it without putting your account at risk.
+Naukri’s daily apply limit is 50 applications per account through the standard apply button, and the counter resets on a rolling 24-hour window.
+If you have hit a point on Naukri where the apply button stops working for the day, that is why, and it catches almost every serious job seeker eventually, usually on the day you have the most energy to apply.
+Here is the full breakdown of what the limit is, why it exists, and how to safely apply to 100 to 200 relevant roles a day anyway.

 A few things people get wrong about it: